Getting better

 • Free, confidential help lines like Tel-Jeunes, most of which are available 24/7

 As you can see, there are plenty of options!
 It goes to show that there is more than one way to get help.
-You might not be sure which one is best for you—but the important thing is that you get a diagnosis and find a plan of treatment.
-For resources in your area, click here.
+You might not be sure which one is best for you—but the important thing is that you get a diagnosis and start a treatment plan.
+For resources in your area, click below.